 All requests for readmission must be made no later than two months prior to the first day of the semester in which readmission is requested.
-The Traditional Undergraduate Council is responsible for overseeing all readmissions to the School of Nursing.
-The minimum cumulative grade point average for readmission consideration is 2.5.
-A student seeking readmission completes an application showing the expected entry point.
-The Traditional Undergraduate

-Council reviews all such requests and may take one of the following actions regarding readmission of a student who withdrew in good standing:
+The minimum cumulative GPA for readmission consideration is 3.0.
+A student seeking re-enrollment completes an online application showing the expected entry point.
+The UPC reviews all such requests and may take one of the following actions regarding readmission of a student who withdrew in good standing:

-- Eligible and admit,
+- Eligible and readmit

-- Eligible pending space available in nursing courses and in sequence to date of action in relation to other readmission applicants,
+- Eligible pending space available in nursing courses and in sequence to date of action in relation to other readmission applicants

-- Not eligible.
+- Not eligible

-The Traditional Undergraduate Council may assign requirements to be met as a condition of enrollment, i.e. successful completion of a comprehensive examination.
-Readmission of a student who has been dismissed or who withdrew for academic or disciplinary causes is based upon the decision of the Undergraduate Program Council.
+The Traditional BSN Program Council may assign requirements to be met as a condition of enrollment, i.e. successful completion of a comprehensive examination.
+Readmission of a student who has been dismissed or who withdrew for academic or disciplinary causes or as a result of a Complaint of Misconduct may not request readmission.